 You may be tempted to go to the store and buy a can of sweet potatoes.
 You could do this, but make sure it isn't the stuff with syrup.
 Sweet potatoes are already sweet, you don't need syrup.
 I ended up making the puree because I couldn't find a can of sweet potato puree, and all the cans of sweet potatoes had the syrup.

 The buttercream is a light and fluffy one.
 The addition of the marshmallow creme made it a tiny bit sweet.
-I know you are thinking how could you tell after 4 cups of powdered sugar… But you can.
-You could easily decorate this with regular butter cream and use no marshmallow creme if you would prefer.
-There was enough frosting to decorate the cake in a traditional way, but I’m still going with the naked cakes.
-I just like the look and isn’t this recipe really about the cake.
-So I try to give the cake it’s moment in the spotlight!
+I know you are thinking, how could you tell after 4 cups of powdered sugar...
+But you can.
+You could easily decorate this with regular buttercream and use no marshmallow creme if you would prefer.
+There was enough frosting to decorate the cake traditionally, but I'm still going with the naked cakes.
+I just like the look, and isn't this recipe really about the cake.
+So I try to give the cake its moment in the spotlight!

-The recipe makes three layers of cake.
-Which is a perfect amount.
-We thought about turning this into a bundt cake and a few cupcakes but just liked the bites of frosting between the layers.
+The recipe makes three layers of cake, which is a perfect amount.
+We thought about turning this into a bundt cake and a few cupcakes but just liked the bites of frosting in the sweet potato layer cake.

 Give the recipe a try.
 I hope you like it as much as we do.
 If you are looking for other sweet potato cake recipes we whipped up a great bundt cake also for the holidays.
 Happy Holidays!

 More Decadent Cake Recipes

 Sweet Potato Cake